-d.
+16.1.
 Stranded Meter Costs

-Midland PUC is not seeking disposition of its stranded meter costs in this Application.
-Midland PUC continues to recover these costs by including the net book value of stranded meters in its rate base for rate-making purposes, as recommended by the Board in its Decision with Reasons in the Combined Proceeding.
-Proceeds on the scrapped meters are captured in account 1555 as an offset to the costs in the deferral account, in accordance with the Board's Guideline 2008-0002 and the Board's January 16, 2007 letter to distributors on stranded meter costs related to the installation of smart meters, reproduced as Appendix B to the Guideline.
+IHDSL is not seeking disposition of its stranded meter costs.
+IHDSL continues to recover these costs by including the net book value of stranded meters in its rate base for rate-making purposes, as recommended by the Board in its Decision with Reasons in the Combined Proceeding.